Skip to content

 Individual vs Limited Company DSCR?

 Individual landlords: 1.25x DSCR typical.
 Limited company SPVs: 1.45x DSCR typical.
 Upper rate compensates for tax-deductible mortgage interest in companies (higher gross rent needed to net same after-tax).
-Limited company structures favoured by upper-rate taxpayers post-Section 24 changes.
+Company structures are sometimes used where they receive better treatment of mortgage-interest relief than individual landlords do.

 Failing stress test - options?